paulbarbu/multiReplace/README.md

 Defaults
 ========

-Default path:
+Default path: . (current directory)

-Default configuration file:
+Default configuration file: ./config/default.ini

-Default language:
+Default language: first to be found in the configuration file

 Configs
 =======

+Just a test config for now...

 Basic usage
 ===========